thirdreplicator/raku/README.md

 get(key)
 ```

-but I found that most clients take in a slew of arguments that I didn't wantto think about.
+but I found that most clients take in a slew of arguments that I didn't want to think about.
 So, I took the most reasonable promise-based client that I could find, [no-riak](https://github.com/oleksiyk/no-riak) and wrapped it in a class.

 ### Usage